deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 - slash operators (calling `slashOperator` on the `AllocationManager` contract)
 - supply and post rewards for _Operators_ and _Stakers_ (calling `createOperatorDirectedOperatorSetRewardsSubmission` on the `RewardsCoordinator` contract)
 - to allow registered operators to post results

-among other functions to update and configure _Operator Sets_.
+- Various functions to update and configure _Operator Sets_.

 Additionally, _AVSs_ can increase fairness and transparency guarantees by; 1) allowing the Operators to veto a slash (Governance contract that calls `slashOperator` on the `AllocationManager` contract), 2) create protocols to eject _Operators_ (Governance contract that calls `deregisterFromOperatorSets` on the `AllocationManager` contract), 3) to create quorums for task submission or veto and 4) to compute rewards onchain instead of offchain (Smart Contract computing rewards and posting them to the `RewardsCoordinator` contract instead of multisigs/EOAs).